Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 ### Footer
 A succint footer has been added for links to social media pages, although is hidden from smaller devices to prevent overcrowding of the page.

+### Activities, Food & Drink, Accomodation
+The site has been designed as a single page, but uses javascript to display sections of the site depending on user interactivity.
+Each of these subsections can be displayed if the user selects on the relevant nav item, or the relevant 'button' on the home page.
+Once navigated to these sections, the user is presented with 12 different options that have been specially selected to have a range of offerings to cater for many tastes.
+When a user hovers over one of the locations, the image is transformed using javascript to apply css.
+The user is able to click on each location to display further details of their selection.

+### Location details
+This section is dynamically populated depending on the user's selection.
+There is javascript functions which iterates through a JSON file to populate details of the selected location (Name, type & subtype, a link to the website of the location, a phone number and a short summary about that location).
+There is also a large map which has a marker displaying the location of the selected option only (compared to the main map which displays markers for a specific feature type).

+### Responsiveness
+I wanted my site to be fully responsive across all devices, so I used **Bootstrap** as my framework to achieve this.
+I was able to use Responsinator and use Chrome Development Tools throughout the design of the site to ensure that everything was displayed neatly and clearly across various resolutions.
+Images use 'cover' and 'contain' properties to preserve their aspect ratio.

 ## Future Features to implement
+1. I'd like for the location images to be displayed using javascript (rather than defined within the HTML), this would allow for the content to be updated much easier in the future (rather than having to update the HTML for image locations etc.).
+2. I'd like to display more information about each location (e.g. reviews, prices, opening times)
+3. Possibly more places of interest and addition subsets of these sections (e.g. a whole section for 'sport activities' or different types of cuisine within the Food & Drink category).

 ## Testing